ToughKnee/dooitPRTEST/README.md

 # Installation 🔨

-Dooit can be installed with various package managers!
+Doit can be installed with various package managers!

 ### With Pip 🐍